 Frequently Asked Questions

 The average across all lender types runs approximately 16-20% when weighted by loan volume.
 Bank LOCs (the largest volume category) average 10-13% for approved applicants.
-Online lenders push the average up with rates in the 20-35% range.
-The right benchmark is your lender category — compare bank rates to bank rates, not to online lenders.

-Interest paid on a business line of credit used for legitimate business purposes is generally tax deductible as a business expense.
-If you mix personal and business use on a line of credit, only the business-use portion is deductible.
-Consult a tax professional for your specific situation — the rules around mixed-use credit are nuanced.
+Interest paid on a business LOC used for legitimate business purposes is generally tax deductible.
+If you mix personal and business use, only the business-use portion is deductible.

 If your LOC is variable and tied to the prime rate, every 0.25% move in prime produces a 0.25% move in your rate.
 The Federal Reserve's rate decisions directly affect your borrowing cost.
-Businesses with large outstanding balances on variable LOCs should monitor Fed meeting outcomes and build rate sensitivity into their cash flow planning.

-Many bank LOCs charge an unused line fee — typically 0.1-0.5% annually on the undrawn portion of your facility.
-A $200K line with $100K unused at a 0.25% unused line fee costs $250/year in carry costs even without drawing.
-Factor this into your cost-of-capital calculation.
-Online lenders typically do not charge unused line fees.
+Many bank LOCs charge an unused line fee, typically 0.1-0.5% annually on the undrawn portion.
+A $200K line with $100K unused at a 0.25% unused line fee costs $250/year in carry costs.

-Variable rate LOCs tied to prime change whenever the Federal Reserve adjusts the federal funds rate, which typically happens at scheduled FOMC meetings (8 per year).
-SOFR-tied products adjust more frequently — SOFR is published daily.
-Fixed rate products (common in online LOCs) don't change during the draw repayment period.
+Variable rate LOCs tied to prime change whenever the Federal Reserve adjusts the federal funds rate.
+This typically happens at scheduled FOMC meetings (8 per year).

-APR (Annual Percentage Rate) is a standardized annualized cost measure — it allows apples-to-apples comparison across products.
-Factor rates are a multiplier applied to the draw amount: a $100,000 draw at a 1.25 factor rate means you repay $125,000 regardless of how quickly you pay.
-Factor rates do not account for time value of money — they overstate cost on fast repayments and understate it on slow ones.
+Factor rates do not account for time value of money.
+They overstate cost on fast repayments and understate cost on slow ones.
 Always convert factor rates to APR before comparing.

 Ready to check your options?